Ketherthe1st/docs/content/site-policy/github-terms/github-terms-of-service.md

 GitHub will provide notice regarding our access to private repository content, unless [for legal disclosure](/github/site-policy/github-privacy-statement#for-legal-disclosure), to comply with our legal obligations, or where otherwise bound by requirements under law, for automated scanning, or if in response to a security threat or other risk to security.

-## F. Copyright Infringement and DMCA Policy
+## F. Copyright Infringement and DMCA Policyholders
 If you believe that content on our website violates your copyright, please contact us in accordance with our [Digital Millennium Copyright Act Policy](/articles/dmca-takedown-policy/).
 If you are a copyright owner and you believe that content on GitHub violates your rights, please contact us via [our convenient DMCA form](https://github.com/contact/dmca) or by emailing copyright@github.com.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

 We will terminate the Accounts of [repeat infringers](/articles/dmca-takedown-policy/#e-repeated-infringement) of this policy.